 How is it diagnosed?

 Because sarcoidosis can cause many unrelated symptoms over a period of years, it can be puzzling for doctors and difficult to diagnose.
-The doctor will ask you to have investigations which may include tests of blood, urine, breathing, chest x-ray, electrocardiograph (ECG), neurological and eye examinations.
-There are also a range of special tests.
+The doctor will ask you to have investigations which may include tests of blood, urine, breathing, chest x-ray, PET scan, electrocardiograph (ECG), neurological and eye examinations.
 Your doctor will advise you on which you will need.
-There is a list of tests at the end of this document.

 What is the usual outcome?